fltk/fltk/README.IDE.txt

 -----------------------------------------

 Since FLTK 1.4 we do no longer include IDE [1] solution files in our source distribution.
-[2]

-If you want to build the FLTK library with an IDE you need to use CMake [3] to generate the IDE files from the source distribution.
+If you want to build the FLTK library with an IDE you need to use CMake [2] to generate the IDE files from the source distribution.

 The FLTK team will officially support generation of selected IDE projects, particularly Visual C++ and Xcode.
 Older version support of these IDE